pschlump/sse/README.md

 ## Synopsis

-SSE is a client/server implementation for Server Sent Events for Golang.
+SSE is a client/server implementation for Server Sent Events for Go(Golang).

 ## Build status